jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Huntress-SMB-Threat-Report-2023.md

-trends in adversary operations, relying more on abusing legitimate applications than distributing custom code and tools, the ability of organizations to identify and differentiate malicious from normal and benign is vital to enable meaningful, useful defense.
+trends in adversary operations, relying more on abusing legitimate applications than distributing custom code and tools, the ability of organizations to identify and differentiate “malicious” from “normal” and “benign” is vital to enable meaningful, useful defense.
 Response \&
 Defensive Guidance